Healthdirect Free Australian health advice you can count on.

 • Some people with depression also have thoughts of suicide or self-harm.

-• It’s best to manage depression with a health professional.
+• It's best to manage depression with the help of a health professional.

 Depression is a mental health condition that causes you to feel sad or have a low mood.
 While it is normal to feel down sometimes, if you feel this way for 2 weeks or more, or your mood gets in the way of your day-to-day life, you may have depression.

-This page is about depression in young people; however, many aspects and risk factors of depression are not age specific.
-Go here for general information about depression.
+This information is about depression in young people; however, many aspects and risk factors of depression are not age specific.
+Read more on depression in the general community.

 How common is depression in young people?